Angelfirenze/SpiderMatrix/README.md

 The Machines officially agree to a conditional cease-fire where Zion recognizes their ancestors' part in the lead-up to the War.
 Machines cease attacking hoverships.
 Humans and machines share information about rogue viruses and spyware that likely will still plague both sides.

 ** This project served as a fantastic tool for learning how to use GitExtensions on Windows.
-I will try to tailor it to other GUIs, such as Tower for Mac, SourceTree, et cetera.
+I will try to tailor it or similar ideas to other GUIs, such as Tower for Mac, SourceTree, et cetera.

+If at all possible, I will create a version for the purpose of refining my skills with the command-line interface.